HomeComparisons › Menu & Menu Engineering

 A menu designed with the traditional method reflects the chef's ego and the fear of disappointing guests.
 A menu designed with the Masterestaurant method is a sales tool built with data, price psychology, and menu engineering that pushes guests toward your highest-margin dishes.

-Your restaurant's menu isn't a catalog — it's your most silent and most powerful salesperson.
-Every dish on it has a production cost, a contribution margin, and an impact on customer perception.
-When you design the menu by taste or habit, you're leaving money on the table every time someone opens it.
+Your menu isn't a catalog.
+It's the quietest, most powerful salesperson your restaurant has, and every dish on it carries a production cost, a contribution margin, and a direct effect on how guests perceive you.
+Designing it by taste, or because 'that's how it's always been done,' leaves money on the table every time someone opens it.

-Across more than 8,400 restaurants advised in 43 countries, the problematic menu pattern is always the same: too many dishes (many with food cost above 32%), best-sellers that aren't the most profitable, and zero price anchoring or menu psychology strategy guiding guest choices.
-AI can analyze your customers' selection patterns and help you design a menu that sells more of what benefits you most.
+Across more than 8,400 restaurants advised in 43 countries, the pattern holds: too many dishes, many running food cost above 32%, sales that don't match profitability, and zero anchoring or pricing psychology steering the guest.
+AI can now read those choice patterns and help you design a menu that sells more of what actually benefits you.

 Side-by-side comparison